ABC13 town hall to highlight COVID-19 vaccine response in Black and Latino communities

 - Casondra Burkley, LCSW, M.Div

-In addition to answering viewer questions about the COVID-19 vaccines, panelists will provide a comprehensive look at COVID-19's impact in the Black and Hispanic communities, including infection rates, recovery, mental health, education, economics and faith.
+In addition to answering viewer questions about the COVID-19 vaccines, panelists are providing a comprehensive look at COVID-19's impact in the Black and Hispanic communities, including infection rates, recovery, mental health, education, economics and faith.

-Panelists will also break down misconceptions about the vaccine and some of the misinformation that may influence vaccination rates.

 RELATED: Fort Bend Co.'s COVID-19 vaccine issues mirror those across US

-The CDC reports increasing evidence that some minority groups are disproportionately affected by the COVID-19 virus.

-Factors contributing to higher infection rates in our communities of color include access to health care, the rate of uninsured people, occupational hazards related to essential worker status, housing conditions and racial discrimination.

-Health experts are encouraging those in the Black, Hispanic and Asian-American communities to get vaccinated, as they are all classified as having a large share of high-risk individuals.
+Health experts say those in the Black, Hispanic and Asian-American communities should get vaccinated, as they are all classified as having a large share of high-risk individuals.

-Our town hall is being co-produced with Xi Kappa Lambda Chapter of Alpha Phi Alpha Fraternity, Inc., of Missouri City.
-In 1906, Alpha Phi Alpha became the first intercollegiate Greek-letter fraternity established for Black men.
+Watch live newscasts and in-depth reporting from ABC13 on your favorite streaming devices, like Roku, FireTV, AppleTV and AndroidTV.
+Just search "ABC13 Houston."